felskrone/salt-eventsd/README.md

 ### Usage Examples
 - collect all events with tag 'new_job' to have a job-history that lasts longer than saltstacks job-cache
-- collect all job returns by matching on jids returned from minions to have a database with all returns you can index, search, etc.
+- collect all job returns by matching on job-return-tagged event returned from minions to have a database with all returns you can index, search, etc.
 - filter events into different backends like graphite, mongodb, mysql, postgres, whatever...
 - collect historic data like load average etc. by collecting events with tag 'load' which are created by your own load-monitoring module
 - create and collect your own custom backends that process you event-data